iclr-blogposts/2023/_posts/2022-12-01-autoregressive-neural-pde-solver.md

 ### Network Architecture

 Similarly to the hybrid autoregressive methods, the MP-PDE also draws inspiration from classical methods.
-The steps taken in classical numerical solvers can be related to the network architecture.
+GNNs have been used as PDE solvers; however, in this implementation, links can be drawn directly from the MOL to each component of the network architecture centering around the use of a message passing algorithm.

 IMAGE